 So, there’s our major budget line items to give those contemplating this RV Life in the future.
 This should give you a basic idea of what expenses to expect.
 Before hitting the road, we first recommend that you evaluate your personal finances.
 Secondly, get out of debt as much as possible.

-But that advice isn’t just for RVing but obtaining a minimal life standard.
+But that advice isn’t just for RVing but living a minimalist standard.

 If you enjoyed reading this, check out…